FATCA, the Foreign Account Tax Compliance Act was legislated by the United States Congress in May 2010 and entered into force in July 2014.

 History

-The banks have held a duty to disclose to the IRS information regarding foreign accounts as early as the 1970’s, when The Currency and Foreign Transactions Reporting Act of 1970 (which is commonly referred to as the “Bank Secrecy Act” or “BSA”) was enacted.
-The act requires financial institutions to keep records of cash purchases of negotiable instruments, file reports of cash transactions exceeding $10,000, and to report suspicious activity that might signify money laundering, tax evasion, or other criminal activities.
-The BSA is sometimes referred to as an “anti- money laundering” law.
+The banks have held a duty to disclose to the IRS information regarding foreign accounts as early as the 1970s when The Currency and Foreign Transactions Reporting Act of 1970 (which is commonly referred to as the “Bank Secrecy Act” or “BSA”) was enacted.
+This act was a significant step in the U.S. government’s efforts to combat money laundering and tax evasion.
+It requires financial institutions to keep records of cash purchases of negotiable instruments, file reports of cash transactions exceeding $10,000, and report suspicious activity that might signify money laundering, tax evasion, or other criminal activities.
+The BSA is sometimes called an “anti-money laundering” law.
+Several other “anti-money laundering” acts have been enacted to amend the BSA over the years, including provisions in Title III of the USA PATRIOT Act of 2001, until, in 2010, Congress passed FATCA, which imposes additional reporting requirements on taxpayers separate from the Bank Secrecy Act.

 Cooperation of the Bank of Israel

-In early 2014 the Bank of Israel directed all Israeli banks to prepare for implementing FATCA.
-Israel has committed to surrender to the U.S information regarding U.S. taxpayer’s accounts.
-The U.S in return is to surrender to Israel information regarding Israeli taxpayer’s accounts.
+In early 2014, the Bank of Israel, in cooperation with the Israeli government, directed all Israeli banks to prepare for implementing FATCA.
+As part of this preparation, Israel has committed to surrender to the U.S. information regarding U.S. taxpayer’s accounts.
+The U.S., in return, is to surrender to Israel information regarding Israeli taxpayer’s accounts.

 Filing Requirements: IRS Form 8938 and FinCen Form 114